-Schedule A-2 displays the components of and total tax-supported revenues from fiscal year 2010 to fiscal year 2024.
+Schedule A-2 displays the components of and total tax-supported revenues from fiscal year 2011 to fiscal year 2025.
 Tax-supported revenues are comprised of a variety of sources that are available to make debt service payments on tax-supported debt.
 The following paragraphs will discuss some of the major revenue sources in more detail.
 In general, the estimates are based on current law and do not take into account any possible changes in future tax rates or structures.

-General fund revenues are shown as projected by the Board of Revenue Estimates in its most recent forecast as of September 2014.
-Year to year changes vary significantly during this period and reflect the recessions impact on State revenues as well as various State tax and revenue allocation actions.
-Beginning in fiscal year 2021, growth is assumed to hold at 4.5% annually reflecting 2.5% real growth plus 2.0% inflationary growth.
+General fund revenues are shown as projected by the Board of Revenue Estimates in its most recent forecast as of September 2015.
+Year to year changes during this period are not significant and reflect the slow growth following the recession.
+Beginning in fiscal year 2021, growth is assumed to hold at 3.9% annually.

-Property tax revenue estimates were calculated using assessable base data obtained from the Department of Assessments and Taxation for fiscal years 2012-2019.
-Property tax revenues are projected to begin to grow less than 1% annually for fiscal years 2015 and 2016.
-Beginning in fiscal year 2017 through 2019, growth is assumed around 1.5% annually and holding at 2.5% through fiscal year 2024.
+Property tax revenue estimates were calculated using assessable base data obtained from the Department of Assessments and Taxation for fiscal years 2013-2020.
+Property tax revenues are projected to grow around 1.4% annually for fiscal years 2017 through 2020.
+Growth is assumed to hold at 1.0% annually through fiscal year 2025.

 Bond premiums and various other Annuity Bond Fund revenues are also included in tax-supported revenues.
-Bond premiums can be volatile and are not projected on future sales although some amount may likely occur.
+Bond premiums can be volatile and are not projected on future sales.
+Although some amount may likely occur, premiums are expected to decrease with the anticipated rise in interest rates.
 Miscellaneous receipts and US Treasury subsidies on a Build America bonds, Qualified School Construction Bonds, Qualified Zone Academy Bonds and Qualified Energy Conservation Bonds are included but the amounts are relatively insignificant.
-The amounts received have been reduced due to sequestration since fiscal year 2014.
+The amounts received have been reduced by varying amounts due to sequestration since fiscal year 2014.